willemotlucas/codentrepreneur-website/README.md

 2. Finally, before running rake db:seed, open the file website/db/seeds.rb and follow instructions at the top of the file.
 You have to insert a few rows manually in your database, then you will be able to run "rake db:seed" to import sample data in your local database

+* Launch tests suite

+1. First, you have to create a test database.
+Go on your MySQL Workbench and create a new schema called website_test

+2. Then, run "rake db:migrate RAILS_ENV=test" to create tables in test schema

+3. If necessary, write your tests under the folder test/

+4. To run a tests suite, run "rails test test/models/your_table_test.rb"

 Things you may want to cover:

 * Ruby version